 Medium microgreen seeds

 These varieties will be simple to grow and many of them benefit from a presoak, although it isn’t necessary unless specified.
-These will have a higher plant density per tray than larger seeds.
+These will have a higher plant density per tray than larger microgreens.

 - Arugula-Spicy, peppery and sharp flavor